Onandi Lowe: International career

 He featured in qualification for the 2002 World Cup, scoring against Costa Rica and Trinidad and Tobago in June 2001.
-He featured in the 2003 CONCACAF Gold Cup, and scored and was then sent off in a 2–0 win over Guatemala at the Miami Orange Bowl.
+He featured in the 2003 CONCACAF Gold Cup.
+He scored and was then sent off in a 2–0 win over Guatemala at the Miami Orange Bowl.
 Jamaica went on to lose 5–0 to Mexico at the quarter-final stage.
 His last international was a March 2004 friendly match against Honduras in which he also scored a goal.
-During his 2004 drug trial he was suspended from international duty and despite being cleared of the charges in 2005, the 31-year-old Lowe was not selected again.
+During his 2004 drug trial, he was suspended from international duty, and despite being cleared of the charges in 2005, the 31-year-old Lowe was not selected again.
 He earned 65 caps for his country.

 Legal troubles

-Lowe was arrested by British police in April 2004 for trafficking £117,000 worth of crack cocaine, he denied the charges.
+British police arrested Lowe in April 2004 for trafficking £117,000 worth of crack cocaine; he denied the charges.
 The exact charge was 'attempting to possess 1.17 kg (2.5 lb) of crack cocaine with intent to supply'.
 The Prosecution claimed he signed for the package under the fake name of "Kevin Brown" and intended to profit financially from knowingly trafficking the drugs.
 Lowe countered that the fake name was to avoid paparazzi and that he had no idea about the contents of the package: "I am Jamaican, maybe you think differently.
 If I am a mate and you said, 'can you do that for me', I am not going to think anything bad of you."
 Lowe said in a police interview: "I thought he was a friend".
-In February 2005 he was cleared as the charges were dismissed for lack of evidence.
+In February 2005, he was cleared as the charges were dismissed for lack of evidence.

 He was arrested and charged in St Catherine in December 2007 for possession of marijuana.
 He had been driving a car with 42 marijuana cigarettes, he posted the $300 bail and was released from custody.